 During your virtual visit, we can diagnose, prescribe, and order tests if necessary.
-HMGS dermatology recommends the use of this app for rashes, psoriasis, eczema, acne (including isotretinoin/Accutane), medication refills, skin lesions, etc. If we determine that your condition is urgent, we will schedule an in-office visit if necessary.
+HMGS dermatology recommends the use of this app for rashes, psoriasis, eczema, acne (including isotretinoin/Accutane), management of biologic drug therapy, certain medication refills that require a visit, skin lesions, etc. If we determine that your condition is urgent, we will schedule an in-office visit if necessary.

-To get started, click the appropriate button, depending on your phone, below to download the PocketPatient™ app for your iPhone or Android.
+To get started, click the appropriate button, depending on your phone, below to download the APPatient app for your iPhone or Android.